oguzal/LordOfTheRingsApi/README.md

       ..
   }
   </code>

-  The SDK is created using Visual Studio.
-The solution file is  LotrSDK/LotrSDK.sln which opens both the SDK project(a class library named as "LotrSDK") and Integration Test Project.
+  The SDK is created using Visual Studio 2022.
+The solution file is  LotrSDK/LotrSDK.sln which opens both the SDK project(a class library named as "LotrSDK") and Integration Test Project("LotrSDKTests").
-  To use the SDK you need to  reference the LotrSDK class library.
-The Integration Test Project("LotrSDKClientTests") references it and contains the tests for the methods of the SDK project .

 ## Instructions: